Abolqasem Naser ol-Molk

-Abu’l-Qāsem Khān Qarāgozlu (ابوالقاسمخان قراقزلو), known by the title Nāṣer-al-molk (ناصرالملک), (July 13, 1856 – 26 December 1927) was an Iranian politician who served as Regent, Prime and Finance Minister of Iran during the Qajar dynasty.
+Abu’l-Qāsem Khān Qarāgozlu (ابوالقاسمخان قراقزلو), known by the title Nāṣer-al-molk (ناصرالملک), (13 July 1856 – 26 December 1927) was an Iranian politician who served as Regent, Prime and Finance Minister of Iran during the Qajar era.

 Early life

 Naser al-Molk studied at the Balliol College, Oxford, from 1879 to 1882.
-Among his classmates were Sir Edward Grey, later British Foreign Secretary, and Cecil Spring-Rice, later British Ambassador to Tehran and Washington.
+Among his classmates were Sir Edward Grey, later British Foreign Secretary, and Cecil Spring Rice, later British Ambassador to Tehran and Washington, D.C..

 Political career

 Prime minister

 After returning to Iran, he became an interpreter for Naser al-Din Shah.
-Later he served as Finance Minister, then as Governor, and for a short time as Prime Minister during the period of the Constitutional Revolution of Iran in the reign of Mohammed Ali Shah Qajar in 1907.
+Later, he served as finance minister, then as governor, and for a short time as prime minister during the period of the Constitutional Revolution of Iran in the reign of Mohammad Ali Shah Qajar in 1907.
 However, under pressure from some parliamentarians he resigned.
 Because he failed to ask Mohammed Ali Shah for his permission before resigning, the latter had him arrested.
 Naser al-Molk was released from prison only after an intervention by the British ambassador.
 Seeing his life threatened, he fled to England.

 Regent

 He did not return to Iran until after the fall of Mohammed Ali Shah in the summer of 1909 where he was installed as Regent for the infant Ahmad Shah Qajar and assumed the office of prime minister once again for a short time.
 He held the office of Regent until Ahmad Shah came of age in 1914.
-In a deep political character analysis of Naser al-Molk, the American treasurer-general of Persia William Morgan Shuster suggested that he showed a lack of strong leadership in his office.
+In a deep political character analysis of Naser al-Molk, the American treasurer-general of Iran, William Morgan Shuster, suggested that he showed a lack of strong leadership in his office.